-If the matter is not resolved informally, the grievant or the Association may, within five (5) working days of their informal discussion, or the date on the memorandum above, if one exists, initiate formal proceedings by printing on a paper grievance form or filing an electronic version of completing Step 1, Parts A through D, of the Grievance Report form (Page 108) and filing it with the administrator whose signature appears on the informal memorandum or who participated in the informal discussion, or the grievant and Association may within the same time period, refer the matter to the next Contract Review meeting.
+If the matter is not resolved informally, the grievant or the Association may, within five (5) working days of their final informal discussion, initiate formal proceedings by completing printing on a paper grievance form, or electronic form of the Grievance Report form (Page 108) who participated in the informal discussion, or the grievant and Association may within the same time period, refer the matter to the next Contract Review meeting.
 If the matter remains unresolved after the next Contract Review meeting, then it may be advanced to Step II within five (5) working days of the Contract Review meeting.